 24) French Onion Soup

-Only onions and thyme may seem simple but they are anything but; take your time with this one.
-You want to slowly caramelize your onions (personally, I like to add a splash of wine to deglaze the pan, but that is optional).
-Next, you want to add beef stock and let the onions soften and bubble up.
-This brings out a richness and a deep sweetness that is phenomenal.
-The finishing touch is pulling it all together with melted cheese on top.
-Personally, I always end up burning my mouth because I have no patience, but that’s a personal choice.
+(If I may do a little personal suggestion, I like to throw in a little wine to deglaze the pan, but that is not mandatory).
+Next, you will want to add beef stock and wait for the onions to soften and bubble up.
+This will create a richness and a deep sweetness that is phenomenal.
+The final touch is the melted cheese on top that pulls it all together.
+I personally have no patience and always end up burning my mouth, but that’s my own personal choice.

 25) Shepherd’s Pie

-Shepherd’s pie is basically a warm blanket you can eat with a fork.
-Combine the meat with vegetables, such as the classic options of peas and carrots, then top with a layer of mashed potatoes and bake until golden.
-A Dutch oven is great because you can prepare the filling and bake it all in the same pot.
-It is even better still when they get a little crunchy on the edges, and you happen to “steal” that as your share.
+Shepherd’s pie is basically a warm blanket.
+Using a fork to eat is acceptable.
+Combine the meat with vegetables, like classic options of peas and carrots, then put a layer of mashed potatoes on top and bake until golden brown.
+A Dutch oven is nice because you can make the filling and do all the baking in one pot.
+Even better is when the edges get a little crunchy and you happen to “steal” that as your share.

 26) Baked Ziti